andreyy-qa/qa-message-template-editor/README.md

 # qa-message-template-editor
-Manual QA testing of SPA (React + TypeScript) Message Template Editor QA Testing – Message Template Editor
+Manual QA testing of SPA application built with React + TypeScript.

-Project Overview

 This project contains manual testing documentation for a SPA application built with React and TypeScript.
 Testing was performed after local environment setup using Node.js.